scikit-learn-contrib/denmune-clustering-algorithm/README.md

 from denmune import DenMune
 ```

-Please note that first denmune (the file) in small letters, while the other one(the class itself) has D and M in capital case while other letters are small
+Please note that first denmune (the package) in small letters, while the other one(the class itself) has D and M in capital case while other letters are small

 How to run and test
 ======